quinzdom/storyteller/README.md

 Uses the OpenAI large language model text-davinci-003.

-Design and code by Yuta Kato
+Designed and programmed by Yuta Kato